-With predicted snail’s pace growth ahead coupled with a myriad of challenges besieging the profession - such as legal aid cuts on fees in crime and civil work and the introduction of best value tendering for legal aid work which will also drive fees down - powerful profiling and media recognition have never been more critical. (<--tweet this!)
+With predicted snail’s pace growth ahead coupled with a myriad of challenges besieging the profession - such as legal aid cuts on fees in crime and civil work and the introduction of best value tendering for legal aid work which will also drive fees down - powerful profiling and media recognition have never been more critical.

 In a packed market place, the headaches of falling sales, low brand recognition and peer-awareness are intensified.
 Slashing marketing spend can further exacerbate the migraine and prolong the uphill road to recovery.

-In the countdown towards 2018, what are you doing differently to leapfrog your competitors?
+what are you doing differently to leapfrog your competitors?

 The companies that emerged triumphant from the 90s recession were the ones who maintained a strong market position.
 Marks & Spencer’s accelerated PR and marketing was key to its comeback - while Innocent and GHD’s fast growth are likewise attributable to harnessing the power of the media.

 Against a backdrop which demands flexibility, innovation and creativity, professional services are grasping the mettle - law firms, for example, are offering 20% off wills to Twitter followers, spearheading and sustaining LinkedIn discussions groups, featuring in video blogs and videos and utilizing Facebook as a recruitment platform to vie for the top talent.
 Successful practices will reveal they are winning new business through adopting this potent formula.